Nnamdi60/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Lets display a file content
+Display the content of what about two